daniel-furman/daniel-furman-old/index.md

 ### Ensemble Climate Projections
 ---
-* Optimized and compared geospatial machine learning models, directed programming within a five-person team
+* Directed programming within a five-person team constructing ML models (NSF Award #1757952)
 * Built architecture for ETL data pipelines, processed hundreds of gigabytes of shapefile and raster data
 *	Created and presented a 10-minute talk at the 2019 SCURR professional research conference